 Slugging percentage can also be applied as an evaluative tool for pitchers, although this is done less frequently.
 In such cases, it is referred to as slugging-percentage against.

-Watch: Edwin Encarnacion collects three extra-base hits, raising his slugging percentage.
+Watch: Mookie Betts collects three homers, raising his slugging percentage.

 In A Call